-The Group faces the risk of changes in legislation or regulation in all of the countries in which it operates, including, but not limited to, the following:
+The Bank faces the risk of changes in legislation or regulation in all of the jurisdictions in which it operates, including, but not limited to, the following:

-- monetary, liquidity, interest rate and other policies of central banks and regulatory authorities; - changes in government or regulatory policy that may significantly influence investor decisions, in particular in the markets in which the Group operates; - changes in regulatory requirements applicable to the financial industry, such as rules relating to applicable governance, remunerations, capital adequacy and liquidity frameworks and restrictions on activities considered as speculative;

-- changes in securities regulations as well as in financial reporting and market abuse regulations; - changes in tax legislation or the application thereof; - changes in accounting rules; - changes in rules and procedures relating to internal controls, risk management and compliance; - expropriation, nationalisation, confiscation of assets and changes in legislation relating to foreign ownership.
+- monetary, liquidity, interest rate and other policies of central banks and regulatory authorities; - changes in government or regulatory policy that may significantly influence investor decisions, in particular in the markets in which the Group operates; - changes in regulatory requirements applicable to the financial industry, such as rules relating to applicable governance, remunerations, capital adequacy and liquidity frameworks and restrictions on activities considered as speculative; - changes in securities regulations as well as in financial reporting and market abuse regulations; - changes in tax legislation or the application thereof; - changes in accounting norms; - changes in rules and procedures relating to internal controls, risk management and compliance; - expropriation, nationalisation, confiscation of assets and changes in legislation relating to foreign ownership.

-These changes, the scope and implications of which are highly unpredictable, could substantially affect the Group and have an adverse effect on its business, financial condition and results of operations.
+These changes, the scope and implications of which are highly unpredictable, could substantially affect the Bank and have an adverse effect on its business, financial condition and results of operations.
+Some reforms are not specifically aimed at financial institutions, such as measures relating to the investment fund sector or those promoting technological innovation, could facilitate the entry of new players in the financial services sector or affect the Group's business model, competitiveness and profitability, which could adversely affect its financial condition and operating income.

 The Group is exposed to the risk of non-compliance, that is to say, in particular the inability to comply fully with the laws, regulations, codes of conduct, professional standards or guidelines applicable to the financial services industry.
 Besides the damage to its reputation, the failure of these texts could expose the Group to legal proceedings and fines, public reprimand, enforced suspension of operations, or, in extreme cases, withdrawal by the authorities of operating licences.
-This risk is further exacerbated by the continuously-increasing level of oversight by the competent authorities.
+This risk is exacerbated by the continuously-increasing level of oversight by the competent authorities.

-Risks related to the Group, its strategy, management and operations
+Risks linked to the Group, its strategy, management and operations

-The Group may experience difficulties integrating acquired companies and may not be able to realise the benefits expected from its acquisitions.
+The Group may experience difficulties integrating acquired activities and may be unable to realise the benefits expected from these activities.

-The operational integration of acquired businesses is a long and complex process.
+Integrating acquired businesses is a long and complex process.
 Successful integration and the realisation of synergies require, among other things, proper coordination of business development and marketing efforts, retention of key members of management, policies for effective recruitment and training as well as the ability to adapt information and computer systems.

-Although the Group generally undertakes an in-depth analysis of the companies it plans to acquire, such analyses often cannot be complete or exhaustive.
-As a result, the Group may have an increased exposure to doubtful assets and incur higher cost of risk as a result of its acquisitions, particularly in cases in which it was unable to conduct comprehensive due diligence prior to acquisition.
+Although the Group generally undertakes an in-depth analysis of the activities it plans to acquire, such analyses cannot always be complete or exhaustive.
+As a result, the Group may increase its exposure to doubtful or troubled assets and incur greater risks as a result of its acquisitions, particularly in cases in which it was unable to conduct comprehensive due diligence prior to acquisition.

-Intensifying competition by banking and non-banking operators could adversely affect the Group's revenues and profitability.
+Intense competition by banking and non-banking operators could adversely affect the Group's revenues and profitability.